Amiga Forever by Cloanto

 DISCUSSION

 A: Yes.
-An RP9 package may mount a volume with games or other applications, and a configuration reference (in the XML manifest) specifying that the system should boot from a well-known system image.
-This results in an RP9 file that does not contain Amiga operating system files, and which therefore is both more compact and unencumbered from third-party content.
+An title may mount a volume with games or other applications, and a configuration reference specifying that the system should boot from a well-known system image.
+This results in a package that does not contain Amiga operating system files, and which therefore is both more compact and unencumbered from third-party content.

-The simplest form of a bootable RP9 is one that contains no disk images at all, and which simply references a built-in boot system.
-In order to add content to the RP9, it is however usually desirable to add one or more disk images.
+The simplest form of a bootable title is one that contains no disk images at all, and which simply references a built-in boot system.
+In order to add content to the title, it is however usually desirable to add one or more disk images.

 The Amiga system configurations in Amiga Forever (1.x, 2.x and 3.x hard disk images, and 3.X shared directory) are set up to execute an "S:AFShared-Startup" script, so that: